Thursday, October 26th, 2017

 I could have used this advice yesterday.
 Last night I shouted “God Dammit!” into the dark and told Scott that if he woke up in the morning and took a loud shower in the bright lights that I would die.
 I felt like I had been up every hour with one of the kids and my mind was going crazy not finishing any of those dreams.
 Although, in my rosiest of moods, I would say I was being woken up to my real dream and that would, of course, be exactly true.

 Later in the day I asked Scott if I could get a cleaning service to come and rid the house of spit up and other hazardous waste before our Halloween party on Saturday and he said “Only because you were so nice last night.”
-You’re so funny Scott (and so entirely what we all need).
+You’re so funny Scott.

 After I got out from a surf this evening I dried off, watched the sun dip like a cookie into the milky blue ocean and I thought: I made it.